COVID-19 Event Risk Assessment Planning Tool

 Quantitative EEG Resources for Researchers and Clinicians

-- Dr. Robert Thatcher, Applied Neuroscience, Inc. direct link to an extensive list of scientific articles pertaining to the application of qEEG and 3-dimensional source imaging (LORETA) to brain disorders.
+- Dr. Robert Thatcher, Applied Neuroscience, Inc. provides free webinars pertaining to the application of qEEG and ground-breaking 3-dimensional electrical neuroimaging (swLORETA) methods to study brain disorders.

-- Low Resolution Electromagnetic Tomography (LORETA) Key-Institute for Brain-Mind Research, provides links to freely downloadable LORETA software and scientific papers on the latest advancements in both standardized and exact LORETA 3-dimensional EEG source imagining inverse methods (Pascual-Marqui et al., 1994, 2002, 2011, 2014).
+- Exact Low Resolution Electromagnetic Tomography (eLORETA) Key-Institute for Brain-Mind Research, provides links to freely downloadable LORETA software and scientific papers on the latest advancements in both standardized and exact LORETA 3-dimensional EEG source imaging inverse methods (Pascual-Marqui et al., 1994, 2002, 2011, 2014).

 - The International Society for Neuroregulation and Research (ISNR) is a membership organization that comprises people from various professional disciplines doing neurotherapy, neurofeedback training, and neurofeedback research.
 ISNR supports education and excellence in the field of neurofeedback training and neurotherapy.